hyperledger/aries-endorser-service/README.md

 ```bash
 LEDGER_URL=http://localhost:9000 TAILS_SERVER_URL=http://localhost:6543 ./manage run-bdd -t @DIDs-006
 ```

+To enter the poetry environment you can make use of [devcontainers](https://containers.dev/)  or simply run `poetry shell`

 Note that because these tests run on your local (rather than in a docker container) you need to specify the _local_ URL to the ledger and tails servers.